MikeCheng1208/nuxt-svg-sprite-icon/README.md

     </a>
 </p>

-<p align=center>A powerful SVG sprite module for Nuxt 3 that automatically generates SVG sprites from your assets and provides an easy-to-use component for displaying icons.</p>
+<p align=center>A powerful SVG sprite module for Nuxt 3 & Nuxt 4 that automatically generates SVG sprites from your assets and provides an easy-to-use component for displaying icons.</p>

 <p align="center">
 <a target="_blank" href="https://www.npmjs.com/package/nuxt-svg-sprite-icon">